 Preventing Diabetes in Seniors

-We have partnered with the YMCA of the USA and the American Medical Association to commission a study from Avalere Health to determine the Medicare Diabetes Prevention Act’s estimated impact to the federal budget.
+We partnered with the YMCA of the USA and the American Medical Association to commission a study from Avalere Health to determine the Medicare Diabetes Prevention Act’s estimated impact to the federal budget.
 The study found that enacting the Medicare Diabetes Prevention Act will reduce federal spending by an estimated $1.3 billion over ten years.
 View the full report.

 Half of all Americans age 65 or older have prediabetes and are at risk for developing type 2 diabetes.
 An estimated 11.2 million (nearly 26 percent) Americans over age 65 have already been diagnosed with diabetes, a figure that will continue to increase if we do not act to prevent diabetes in this population.
 Furthermore, one out of every three Medicare dollars is spent on diabetes.